ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 \newpage

-The diagram illustrates the deployed architecture of the _Chirp.Web_.
+The diagram illustrates the deployed architecture of _Chirp.Web_.
 Users access the system through a web browser, which communicates with the _Chirp.Web_ application hosted on an Azure App Service via HTTPS.
 The web application is responsible for rendering the user interface and handling incoming HTTP requests.
 The application uses EF Core with a SQLite database file (_chirp.db_) for data storage, and supports authentication via GitHub OAuth.
 This diagram shows how the client, server, storage, and authentication components interact in the deployed system.